sylabs/examples/message-broker/rabbitmq/README.md

   6. Click “Create”.
   7. Click “Copy token to Clipboard” from the “New API Token” page.
   8. Paste the token string into your ~/.singularity/sylabs-token file.

+#### Searching for the container:

 Now you can verify containers that you pull from the library, ensuring they are bit-for-bit reproductions of the original image.
  ```
 $ singularity search rabbitmq